After We Collided

-After We Collided is a 2020 American romantic drama film directed by Roger Kumble, and written by Anna Todd and Mario Celaya.
-Based on the 2014 novel of the same name by Todd, it is the sequel to After (2019) and the second overall installment in the After film series.
+After We Collided is a 2020 American romantic drama film directed by Roger Kumble from a screenplay by Anna Todd and Mario Celaya, based on the 2014 novel of the same name by Todd.
+It is the sequel to After (2019) and the second installment in the After film series.
 The film stars Josephine Langford and Hero Fiennes Tiffin reprising their roles as Tessa Young and Hardin Scott, respectively, with Dylan Sprouse, Shane Paul McGhie, Candice King, Khadijha Red Thunder, Inanna Sarkis, Samuel Larsen, and Selma Blair in supporting roles.

-After We Collided premiered in select territories on September 2, 2020, before being released simultaneously in theaters and video-on-demand in the United States on October 23, 2020, by Open Road Films.
-Like its predecessor, the film received overwhelmingly negative reviews from critics, with many criticizing the plot, characters, acting and glamourized portrayal of toxic relationships.
-Despite this, it was a box-office success, grossing $48 million worldwide.
+After We Collided premiered in Europe on September 2, 2020, and was released simultaneously in theaters and video-on-demand in the United States on October 23, by Open Road Films.
+Like its predecessor, the film received negative reviews from critics, with many criticizing the screenplay and glamourized portrayal of toxic relationships.
+Despite this, it was a box-office success, grossing $48 million worldwide against a $14 million budget.

-The film was followed by a number of sequels including, After We Fell in September 2021, and After Ever Happy in September 2022.
-A fifth installment titled After Everything is currently in post-production, while a prequel and additional sequel centered around the children of the series' main characters are also in development.
+A sequel, After We Fell, was released in 2021.